-Mailboxes are located on the wall of the North hallway on the second floor of the Leifson Physics building (or on one of the outside walls of the Goudsmidt Conference Room, LP 208).
+Mailboxes are located on the wall of the West hallway on the second floor of the Leifson Physics building (on one of the outside walls of the Goudsmidt Conference Room, LP 208).
 The mailboxes are recessed into the wall and alphabetized.
 If you cannot find your TA's mailbox, please stop by the main physics office for assistance.

 Physics labs are held in the following rooms: DMS 201, 203, 208, 209, 210, 212, all of which are on the second floor of the Davidson Math and Science Building.
 Signs are posted designating which lab will be held in which room for a given lab time.
 If you would like to look at a schedule in advance, please refer to the Student Labs page.

 To save students textbook costs, labs are posted online, and can be downloaded in PDF format.
-To find your specific lab, visit the undergraduate laboratory page, and select the correct week and physics class.
+To find your specific lab, visit the Student Labs page, and select the correct week and physics class.
 All physics classes with the same number have the same lab.

-Tutoring in physics is offered through the Student Academic Skills Center.
+Tutoring in physics is offered through the Tutoring Center.

 Please note, that although physics courses and their laboratories are co-requisites, it is okay to take the lecture portion of the course one semester and then take the laboratory portion subsequently.

-The physics computer lab is available for use to all University of Nevada students.
-To get an account, please visit the physics office and fill out a "Request for Computer Account" form.
-In approximately 48 hours, you will receive your access information.
+The physics computer lab is available for use to all University of Nevada Physics Majors.
+To get an account, please visit the physics office in Leifson Physics Room 225.

 Your personal information can be updated for the University through MyNEVADA.
 In addition, please stop by the physics department and update your information with us as well.